-Take a ride in a tethered, helium-filled balloon that rises high above Downtown Disney.
+Take a ride in a tethered, helium-filled balloon that rises high above Disney Springs.
 Located where the old Guest Relations used to be, it’s impressive just to watch.
 The balloon itself is about 50 feet in diameter, and stands about 100 ft high when it’s on the ground.
 It rises up 400 feet, four times the height of the Planet Hollywood restaurant, or two times higher than the Everest ride at Animal Kingdom.
 Painted bright red and yellow, it’s decorated with Disney characters that fly including Tinkerbell and Aladdin.

 |Cautions: Motion Sickness, vertigo, heart problems, expectant mothers, “all other conditions that are aggravated by flight”, fear of heights, weakness, neck and back problems (see below for explanation).|

 |Quick Notes: It’s a tethered balloon ride that rises approximately 400 feet.|